nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

   but if specified in the ``security_server`` section, the value will be overridden for specific configurable security server)
 * ``/path/to/ssh_private_key`` should be substituted with the correct path to the ssh private key file, e.g. home/user/id_rsa (if specified in ``ssh_access`` section, one value will be used for all configurable security servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable security server)
-* <SECURITY_SERVER_ROLE_NAME> parameter required for security server api key, should be substituted with a security server role name, e.g. XROAD_SYSTEM_ADMINISTRATOR
 * ``/path/to/xrdsst.log`` should be substituted with the correct path to the log file, e.g. "/var/log/xroad/xrdsst.log"
 * <LOG_LEVEL> parameter for configuring the logging level for the X-Road Security Server Toolkit, e.g INFO
 * <API_KEY> if un-filled, a temporary api key will be automatically created and revoked in the end of a single operation, if filled with value in